 “Many of the significant associations with future low back pain may have been chance findings,” Hill and Keating reported.
 “Although 13 risk factors were identified, none was confirmed as significant in an independent study.
 Four failed to be validated as predictive in a subsequent study, which amplifies the need for validation studies.”

-However, that alone may not reduce back pain because more data shows that 89 percent of backpack injuries did not affect a sample of 247 American children who were admitted to the emergency room for such injuries.
+Also, 89% of backpack injuries did not affect the back, according to a study of 247 U.S. children who were admitted to the emergency room for backpack-related injuries.

 “Eliminating heavy backpacks from children, or even reducing the load they carry therefore, may not be a panacea in reducing overall [back pain] rates,” the researchers wrote.

 Factors that influence back pain among teens are not that different than children.
 Heavy backpacks and posture are still not a reliable predictors.
-Photo: Haylad
+(Photo by Haylad)

-Further studies in the last 20 years also found various results:
+Further studies since the 1990s also found various results:

-1. Weak association between kyphosis and non-traumatic shoulder pain at the acromion based on 10 qualified studies.
+1. Weak association between kyphosis and non-traumatic shoulder pain at the acromion based on 10 studies.

-2. No association of low back pain with the size of the lumbar lordosis, pelvic tilt, leg length discrepancy, and the length of abdominal, hamstring, and iliopsoas muscles are not associated with the occurrence of LBP among 600 young to older adults in Tehran, Iran.
+2. No association of low back pain with the size of the lumbar lordosis, pelvic tilt, leg length discrepancy, and the length of abdominal, hamstring, and iliopsoas muscles are not associated with the occurrence of low back pain among 600 young to older adults in Tehran, Iran.

 3. A correlation was found between subjects having lower lordotic curve and low back pain vs. those with higher lordotic curve and no pain in a South Korean systematic review of 13 studies where nine of them found such correlation with “statistical significance” while the other four did not.